heremaps/gluecodium/docs/lime_idl.md

     additionalOptions: List<String> = {}
 }
 ```
-* Can be a free-standing element at file level or can be placed in: class, interface, types, struct.
+* Can be a free-standing element at file level or can be placed in: class, interface, struct.
 * Description: declares a struct type (data type) in the parent type:
   * a struct can have any number of fields, but at least one field is required.
   * a struct field can have a default value associated with it (optionally).
 For more details on